Anyone know anything about the accident or fire at Grand Army Plaza tonight?

 Calls for rabble rousers are spreading on Facebook and Twitter, and I have no doubt that a few will show up tonight to "f' with the police" and generally entertain themselves.

 The police will likely have a few quick strike teams ready to take out groups who decide to "wild", a phenomena that occasionally happens...

-Ah, Spring.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+Ah, Spring.The change on Nostrand will make the one on Franklin look minor

 I just drove down Church from Ralph to Utica and it was full on RMPs.
 I'm sure they're expecting more trouble.
 Frankly, I think this will be ruled a "good shoot" and I can't see where the cops are going to get in trouble for it.
 Where were this kid's parents while he was busy getting arrested the last few times and why is it that the community is blaming the cops for doing their job.

 I would not make the leap that this is "the community blaming the cops for doing their jobs".

 This is a relatively small subset of the community (young men) who is mourning and believes that the police should be able to cope with someone who points a gun at them, without ending their life.

 “Police are supposed to be trained to disarm a child, or disarm anybody if they have a gun,” said one of Gray’s cousins, who did not give her name.